jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 > WHY DOES IT GLOW, *INDEED*

 > It's amazing how much incidental stuff gets totally flipped on its head after experiencing __Future Redeemed__.
 Noah's Blade normally has a blue glow, but in various circumstances it will change to green.
 I've seen others' analysis of how the glow changes during various cutscenes, which all boils down to what sets off the Pneuma core.
-It's clear now that the true power behind Ouroboros was known by the developers while they produced the base game (as opposed to something tacked on after the fact).
+It's clear now that the true power behind Ouroboros was developed and understood by the developers while they produced the base game (as opposed to having to come up with something and tacking it on later).

 ----